Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Preliminaries

 \subsection{$\mu$-biased Quantum Fourier Sampling}

-We now turn to the description of the quantum algorithm for $\mu$-biased quantum Fourier sampling which constitutes the basic ingredient of our learning algorithms and which, to our knowledge, was first presented in \cite{Kanade.20180306}.
-There the authors demonstrate that the $\mu$-biased Fourier transform for a $c$-bounded $D_\mu$ with $c\in(0,1]$ can be implemented on a quantum computer as the $n$-qubit $\mu$-biased quantum Fourier transform
+We now turn to the description of the quantum algorithm for $\mu$-biased quantum Fourier sampling which constitutes the basic ingredient of our learning algorithms and which, to our knowledge, was first presented in \cite{Kanade.2019}.
+There the authors demonstrate that the $\mu$-biased Fourier transform for a $c$-bounded $D_\mu$ with $c\in(0,1]$ can be implemented on a quantum computer as the $n$-qubit $\mu$-biased quantum Fourier transform: For $x\in\lbrace -1,1\rbrace^n,$

 In the same way as the unbiased quantum Fourier transform can be used for quantum Fourier sampling, this $\mu$-biased version now yield a procedure to sample from the $\mu$-biased Fourier spectrum of a function using a quantum computer.
-We describe the corresponding procedure in Algorithm \ref{BiasQFS}.
+We describe the corresponding procedure in Algorithm \ref{AlgBiasQFS}.

-That this algorithm works as claimed follows by analysing the transformation of the quantum state throughout the algorithm and making use of the orthonormality of the basis.
+One can show that this algorithm indeed works as claimed by by analysing the transformation of the quantum state throughout the steps algorithm and making use of the orthonormality of the basis.
 This is the content of the following